 Not all relationships turn out well.

-As a marketer you may wish to stop working with certain media sources or stop attribution for your old apps.
+As a marketer, you may stop working with certain media sources or stop attribution for your old apps.

-The sections below explain what deletions can be done on AppsFlyer, and how to do them.
+The sections below explain what and how deletions can be performed in AppsFlyer.

-To do this you need to send a GDPR Erasure request to AppsFlyer's OpenGDPR API.
+To delete user data, send a GDPR Erasure request to AppsFlyer using the OpenGDPR API.

 How to stop attributing installs to a media source?